Site icon Circuit Ideas for You

 Speaker 65Ω1

-Amplifier take around 20 milliamp quiescent current.
+Amplifier uses about 20 milliamp quiescent current.

-Volume can be change by input potentiometer R4.
+Volume can change by input potentiometer R4.

 Formulas: